 On May 18, 1968, Hot Wheels released its first toy cars, dubbed “The Sweet 16.”
 Since then, they’ve become one of the world’s most popular toy car makers, with the company estimating that they sell eight Hot Wheels every second.

 In 1968, Hot Wheels revolutionized the toy car industry.
 Up until that point, Matchbox had ruled the market with its realistic street cars.
 But the creators of Hot Wheels had a pioneering vision that would change the way toy cars would be made.

-Elliot Handler, co-founder of Mattel, had conceived of Hot Wheels in the 1960s as a way to appeal to boys as Barbie had become a hit with girls.
+Elliot Handler, co-founder of Mattel, had conceived of Hot Wheels in the 1960s to appeal to boys as Barbie had become a hit with girls.
 His idea was to create toy cars with the unique style of those that were produced in custom car shops.
 To realize his vision, he hired Chevrolet designer Harry Bentley Bradley to lead a team of creators in developing a set of 16 sleek muscle cars.
 These cars were painted with bright, metallic colors and engineered to move quickly along the company’s signature orange track.
 When Handler saw the first batch of cars, he exclaimed, “Those are some hot wheels,” and the name was born.
 Those first 16 cars, called “The Sweet 16,” were released on May 18, 1968.

 Over the course of Hot Wheels’ more than 50-year history, the company has produced about three billion cars – over 800 different models, and 11,000 variations.
 According to Mattel, eight Hot Wheels are sold every second.